LittleBigRefresh/Docs/discord/dev-info.md

 ---
 # Welcome to the Refresh Development section!

-Here you can find discussions between developers working on Refresh and it's other projects such as Bunkum and Spycrab.
+Here you can find discussions between developers working on Refresh and its other projects such as Bunkum and Spycrab.

 You're welcome to contribute to these discussions even if you aren't a developer, but just try to keep discussion focused and on-topic.